war19047/Java/README.md

 * Read shopping cart items from a file or API.
 * Robust error handling.
-* Add the ability to save the shopping cart.
+* Add the ability to save and load the shopping cart.